Hail to the Thief: Exploring Attacks and Defenses in Decentralised GRPO: Background Related work

-\subsection{Background \& Related work}
+\section{Background \& Related work}

-\paragraph{Reinforcement Learning} Reinforcement Learning (RL) aims to train a model by providing feedback to model's (or the policy's in RL terms) outputs, rewarding ``beneficial" outputs or punishing ``unbeneficial" ones \cite{ppo,grpo,doesitimprove}.
-RL has seen great usage in post-training models from Human Feedback \cite{rlhf}.
-Recently, \cite{grpo} proposed a novel RL training algorithm called GRPO, which further demonstrated that RL can be reliably used to boost model's mathematical reasoning and instruction following capabilities.
-When a model \(\theta\) is trained with GRPO, it generates a number \(G\) of completions\footnote{Completions are also termed as responses.} \(a_i\) per prompt \(p\) (\(p\circ a_i\forall i \in G\) where \(\circ\) is a concatenation operation), which is called a ``group".
+\paragraph{Reinforcement Learning and GRPO.} RL aims to train a model by providing feedback to the model's outputs, rewarding \textit{beneficial} outputs or punishing other ones \citep{ppo,grpo,doesitimprove}.
+RL has seen widespread usage in post-training models with Human Feedback~\citep{rlhf}.
+Recently, \citep{grpo} proposed a novel RL training algorithm called GRPO, which further demonstrated that RL can be reliably used to boost model's mathematical reasoning and instruction following capabilities.
+When a model \(\theta\) is trained with GRPO, it generates a number \(G\) of completions (responses) \(a_i\) per prompt \(p\) (\(p\circ a_i\;\forall i \in G\) where \(\circ\) is a concatenation operation), which is called a "group".
 Each of the completions in the group is rewarded via some reward model, yielding \(r_i\).
-To replace the need for a value model, GRPO uses the advantage \(\hat{A}_i\) relative to the group:
+Assume that for a reasoning task the goal is to produce completions with the following format: \texttt{<think>...</think>} \texttt{<answer>}\allowbreak\texttt{...</answer>} where the reasoning of the model is given in \texttt{<think>...</think>}, and the final answer is given in \texttt{<answer>...</answer>} \cite{code-r1}.
+Commonly used reward mechanisms in GRPO are binary rule-based rewards~\citep{drgrpo} with simple checks like (i) \emph{is the formatting of the completion satisfied with the \texttt{<think>} and \texttt{<answer>} tags} and (ii) \emph{is the correct answer present in the \texttt{<answer>} tags}.
+If all conditions are satisfied, a full reward is given, otherwise - zero.